 The Theme of the Readings: Mary is the Mother of God

 January 1st is the eighth day after Jesus' birth (as the ancient's counted) from Christmas Day.
 It was the day of Jesus' circumcision and naming (Lk 2:21), and today we complete the Christmas Octave.
-In 431 AD the third ecumenical council at Ephesus put to rest the question of the validity of the Virgin Mary's title "Mother of God."
-The universal council declared that Mary of Nazareth is Christ's mother by the power of the Holy Spirit, and since Jesus is God enfleshed that she deserved the title "Mother of God" as declared by her kinswoman Elizabeth.
+In 431 AD, the third ecumenical council at Ephesus put to rest the question of the validity of the Virgin Mary's title "Mother of God."
+The universal council declared that Mary of Nazareth is Christ's mother by the power of the Holy Spirit, and since Jesus is God enfleshed, she deserved the title "Mother of God" as declared by her kinswoman Elizabeth.
 When Mary visited her kinswoman in the first months of her pregnancy, it was Elizabeth who filled with the Holy Spirit cried out in a loud voice and said, "Most blessed are you among women and blessed is the fruit of your womb.
 And how does this happen to me, that the mother of my Lord should come to me?"
 (Lk 1:41-43).
 Elizabeth's reference to "my Lord" refers to Jesus whose mother is Mary.

 The First Reading Numbers 6:22-27 ~ The Priestly